pcelaya/RacingCar/README.md

    3: spawn in the third checkpoint

+   5: doubles your actual speed (for trials of velocity)

    F1: show/hide colliders

    F2: activate/desactivate constraint (you appear with it and it's difficult to play with it, is a hard mode)